 - Our Orientation site is full of information about university life and can help your child settle in.

 Most parents are interested in the financial cost of studying.
-Don't worry!
-It's great if you can help out financially, but there are also plenty of other options to cover costs - your financial situation needn't be a barrier to your child's education.
+There are plenty of other options to cover costs - financial situation needn't be a barrier to your child's education.

 Tuition fees subsidies and loans

 Australian citizens, New Zealand citizens and holders of permanent visas are eligible for Commonwealth Supported places, which provides access to the equivalent of seven years full-time study in a subsidised place at university.

 The student pays the remainder of the tuition fees through the Higher Education Contribution Scheme (HECS)-either upfront or by deferring payment through a HECS-HELP loan, provides by the Government (Australian citizens and holders of Permanent Humanitarian visas are eligible).